ChrisBellew/deepmine-unearthed/README.md

         - Stage 1 has two claves in parallel
         - Stage 2 has three claves in parallel
         - Stage 3 has one clave
-    - Ammonia and air is added at each clave
+    - Ammonia and air is added at each clave to try and leach the Nickel
-- The measurement of the total mass and metal composition of the ore is measured at the start of the refinery.
+- The measurement of the total mass and metal composition of the ore is measured at the start of the refinery, before it is divided into two ball mills.
 - The amount of ammonia and air being added is measured for each clave
-- The outputs of each clave are measured.
+- The outputs of each clave are measured:
     - The amount of each metal that has leached into the LIQUOR
     - The amount of each metal that has not leached, and is still in SOLID form.
     - The temperature of the outputs.
 (Not sure if this is the temperature of the LIQUOR or the SOLID?)